About the Australian Election Study

 The AES routinely collects data among a nationally representative sample of voters and among major party candidates standing for election.
 Both the voter and candidate instruments combine a common set of questions.
 More details on the general methodology used are detailed in the relevant sections for the voter and candidate studies.
 Specific information about the methods used for a particular election are available from the downloadable documents for that election.

 The studies have been running as a series of surveys beginning in 1987 that have been timed to coincide with Australian Federal elections.
-In addition, a survey was also conducted in conjunction with the 1999 Constitutional Referendum on the Republic.
+In addition, a survey was also conducted in conjunction with the 1999 Referendum on the Republic and the 2023 Voice to Parliament Referendum.
 The series also builds on the Australian National Political Attitudes Surveys conducted in 1967, 1969 and 1979, providing a unique half-century long perspective on Australian political behaviour.

 The Comparative Study of Electoral Systems (CSES)